Sundowner winds: Formation

+Sundowner winds may occur year-round but their frequency increases during spring.
+The National Weather Service (LA/Oxnard office) recognizes three types of Sundowner Winds: a) Western Sundowners (with dominant north-northwesterly winds) that typically affect the western side of the Santa Ynez Mountains, and coastal areas of Gaviota and Refugio (often referred to as "Gaviota" type); b) Eastern sundowners (with dominant north-northeasterly winds) that typically affect the eastern portion of the Santa Ynez Mountains, and eastern coastal areas of Santa Barbara and Montecito (also known as Montecito type); c) hybrid regime, in which both western and eastern Sundowners are observed in the same evening.

-These winds often precede Santa Ana events by a day or two, but also as tail end of Santa Anas after they weaken, it is normal for high-pressure areas to migrate east, causing the pressure gradients to shift to the northeast.
-Aptly named sundowners are typically nighttime events that terminate after sunrise, they may repeat for days, while Santa Anas are multi-day long events.
-Weaker sundowner effects may occur without an associated Santa Ana event, at times due to a Diablo wind event (Northern California), akin to a foehn wind.
+Although Eastern Sundowners are more frequent during spring, a secondary peak is observed during fall, when they may precede Santa Ana events by a day or two as it is normal for high-pressure areas to migrate east, causing the pressure gradients to shift to the northeast.
+Although Sundowners are typically nighttime events that terminate after sunrise, they may repeat for days, while Santa Anas are multi-day long events.

+Sundowners are unique to the Santa Barbara county and often occur without an associated Santa Ana event as pressure gradients driving Sundowners are distinct from those causing Santa Ana winds.
+Sundowners have no clear or systematic links with other downslope windstorms in California Central Coast.

-Fire dangers
+Fire danger

 Sundowners are particularly dangerous during wildfire season because the air heats and dries as it descends from the mountains to the sea.
-Gale force hot, dry winds can make firefighting impossible.
+Gale force hot, dry winds can make firefighting challenging.

+Sundowners have been related to many significant wildfires that spread toward coastal communities in Santa Barbara County.
+The Painted Cave Fire in June 1990, the Tea House Fire in November 2008, the Jesusita Fire in May 2009, the Sherpa Fire in June 2016, the Holiday Fire in July 2018, the Cave Fire in November 2019, the Alisal Fire in October 2021 are some examples.

+The Painted Cave fire, the Jesusita Fire and the Tea-house fire were among the most destructive wildfires in the region.
 A sundowner quickly burned a swath from the mountains through populated areas and across Highway 101 into Hope Ranch during the 1990 Painted Cave Fire.
 The most intense periods of the Jesusita Fire's destruction have also been blamed on sundowner winds.
-The Sherpa Fire grew to 4,000 acres overnight due to the sundowner winds, destroying the water system for El Capitán State Beach at the beginning of the 2016 fire season.
+The Sherpa Fire grew to 4,000 acres overnight due to the sundowner winds on the Gaviota Coast, destroying the water system for El Capitán State Beach at the beginning of the 2016 fire season.

-Origin
+Name origin

-The etymology of the word sundowner is uncertain, but it may derive from the Spanish term zonda, or from the Arabic simoom, which are both similar wind phenomena.
-It is also typically the case that sundowner winds commence in the evening near sunset, when onshore sea breezes abate and offshore flows such as the sundowners pick up.
+The etymology of the word sundowner is uncertain, but some speculate that the name derives from the Spanish term zonda, or from the Arabic simoom, which are both similar wind phenomena.
+However, the origin of the name is more likely linked to the fact that that sundowner winds commence in the evening near sunset, when stability increases over mountain top and slopes, the onshore sea breezes abate and offshore flows such as the sundowners pick up.